muratk5n/thirdwave/en/README.md

 ---

-That was the worry... that focus on pure green sources, while welcome, would not be enough.
+Yep there it is... focus on pure green sources, while welcome, would not be enough.
 All raw sources of energy need to be used, including fossil.
 Targeting blue or green H2, we generate clean fuel any way possible.

 "Wind energy is still 25.5 GW short..
 EU steel producers are interested in clean H2 but point to a shortage of renewable energy"